 This guy juggles so many health-boosting jobs that scientists, doctors, and nutritionists simply call glutathione the “master antioxidant.”
 When it comes to helping your body detoxify, glutathione works in your GI tract and intestines to neutralize toxins before they’re absorbed, and in your liver and kidneys to break down toxins that your body has already absorbed.

 Glutathione has some serious power when it comes fighting harmful free radicals, repairing their damage on our cells, and strengthening other antioxidants like vitamin C and E. And glutathione also helps keep your immune system cells strong, too.

 You might have seen glutathione on a supplement bottle before, so as you might have guessed, a number of factors like stress, pollution, and how you eat can deplete your levels.
 And even if you’ve got the healthiest lifestyle out of everyone you know, you’re still producing less and less of it as you age.

 Here’s the thing with glutathione: To eliminate all the bad stuff in our body, it uses sulfur like flypaper to stick to toxins, waste, and heavy metals, sacrificing itself in the process.
 So your body needs to continually generate more glutathione, otherwise the toxic build up can wreak havoc on your health.

 Getting glutathione—or any of its building blocks—from food can up your levels a bit, particularly sulfur-rich foods.
-Cruciferous vegetables like cauliflower, Brussels sprouts, broccoli, and grass-fed meats are some examples.
+Cruciferous vegetables1 like cauliflower, Brussels sprouts2, broccoli3, and grass-fed meats4 are some examples.
 Keep in mind, though, that cooking raw veggies destroys nearly all of their usable glutathione (so more reason to have the salad at your summer grilling parties).